thomasjk0831/thomasjk0831/README.md

 ### Hi there 👋
 I'm a full-stack web developer.
 I'm eager to learn new things from others and always available to teach to those who need help.
 - 🔭 I’m currently a developer working for NTT Data
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning AWS
-- ⚡ Fun fact: I like to go on walks
+- ⚡ Fun fact: I like to exercise and go on walks

 - 💬 Linkedin: https://www.linkedin.com/notifications/